-Kerri Stewart
+Corporation Secretary City of Jacksonville

-Deputy Chief Administrative Officer

-For: Mayor John Peyton

-Under Authority of:

-Executive Order No. 07-12 to-
+Kerri Stewart Deputy Chief Administrative Officer For: Mayor John Peyton Under Authority of: Executive Order No. 07-12

+By:

-The foregoing instrument was acknowledged before me this 18 day of 2008, by John Peyton, as Mayor, acting as agent for and on behalf of the CITY OF
+The foregoing instrument was acknowledged before me this 18 day of 18.
+2008, by John Peyton, as Mayor, acting as agent for and on behalf of the CITY OF JACKSONVILLE.

-JACKSONVILLE.
 He is personally known to me.